Section Updated: Jun 20, 2006

 CR 1000

-The front part is actually a jet engine afixed onto the vehicle.
+The front part is a jet engine affixed onto the vehicle.
 The jet angles downward and blows away the snow that it doesn't instantly melt.
 I would have loved to see this remover in action.
-Unfortunately, I do not have a number for the unit.

 Here is another model of a jet snow blower.
 The heat from the jet would melt the snow, while the force would also blow it off the tracks.
 They were amazing monsters to hear working.